Me in Moscow, April 2003

 Judge in spring 2007 and spring 2005 of news Web sites in Florida in a contest run by the Florida Society of Newspaper Editors.

 Chief judge and contest coordinator in winter 2006, 2005, 2004, 2003 and 2002 for the national reporting awards program of the Education Writers Association, a national professional organization of education reporters.
-Served as a contest screener in February 2009, 2008 and 2001 and a judge in February 2000.
+Served as a contest screener in winter 2010, February 2009, 2008 and 2001 and a judge in February 2000.

-Judge of online entries to the Maryland Scholastic Press Association contest for high school students, fall 2008, 2007, 2006, 2005, 2004 and 2003.
+Judge of multimedia entries to the Maryland Scholastic Press Association contest for high school students, fall 2010, 2009, 2008, 2007, 2006, 2005, 2004 and 2003.

 Judge in summer 2004 for the Pennsylvania Newspaper Association Newspaper of the Year contest.